 The next scene, set to the rollicking tune of "Under the Sea," is jam-packed with 128 all-singing, all-dancing figures.
-The celebratory tone and expansive set reminded me of it's a small world.
+The celebratory tone and expansive set reminded us of “it's a small world.”
 The party is led by the diminutive crab, Sebastian.
 Reed says that the Imagineers wanted to animate the crustacean's eyes and came up with a rear projection system for the tiny creature.
 Sebastian actually has two miniature projectors implanted in his head.

 Ursula Bops and Wiggles

 Sporting an up 'do, Ariel bops along to "Under the Sea" and demonstrates some impressive movements.
 "This Ariel figure has about 35 different functions [as opposed to the rudimentary beak snaps displayed by the original tiki birds], and I had a range of motions I could program when I animated her," says Reed.
 "We were able to access a wider palette of actions and incorporate more subtle expressions."

 The most impressive figure is the bloated sea witch, Ursula.
 Adapting a "squash and stretch" technique introduced by Disney animators in the 1930s to dimensional animatronics, the 7-foot character bobs and wiggles in her lair as she croons her signature song, "Poor Unfortunate Souls."
 The mood turns sinister here, with black light momentarily making the otherwise cheerful dark ride truly dark.

 In the last couple of scenes, Ariel gets her man, and everyone celebrates the happily-ever-after finale.
 With a reasonably generous running time of 5 minutes and 30 seconds, Mermaid nevertheless feels rushed, and the ending seems especially tagged-on.
-The attraction is essential a book report regurgitation of the movie.
+The attraction is essentially a book report regurgitation of the movie.
 The transitions between scenes—particularly the last scene—also don't seem to have a natural flow.